dauphine-dev/returnNewReddit/README.md

 # Return NewReddit
 Return NewReddit try to mimic new.reddit.com user interface

-It's a work in progress ; it's icomplete and buggy.
+It's a work in progress ; it's incomplete and buggy.

 Support:
 - For any request or bug report please visit this page: